threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/manual/coinbase_fiat_xlm_tft/fiat_to_tft.md

 Example [From Fiat Currency to XLM on Coinbase](coinbase_fiat)

-Ofcourse any other digital exchange can be used e.g. Kraken, Binance, Liquid, ...
+Ofcourse any other digital exchange can be used e.g. Kraken, Binance, ...

 ## **Step 2: Convert XLM to TFT**